indikaeranga/CIS-Hardning-Linux-8.5-OS/README.md

 There have 6 parts of the script.
 We can run all (./<scriptname> all) parts as once. please replace script name.
 Otherwise we can run specific section.
 (./<scriptname> part1)

+You can edit messages as you wish.
+I recommend to apply with TEST servers first and proceed to PROD.